Kroko-fant/eco-engine/README.md

 - Can be embedded in a website, used with a web server, or embedded in a desktop application or CLI app
 - Communication over WebSocket or HTTP

+## Usage
+Once eco engine is running, you can interact with it through WebSocket or HTTP POST/GET requests to simulate the guild economy.
+Refer to the documentation or examples provided in the project's repository for detailed instructions on how to communicate with the engine and utilize its features.

 ## Example Usage

 To initialize territories: